The Acquisition and Leveraged Finance Review: Australia

 See the first paragraph of Section I.i.

-We anticipate that the forces that will shape the next 12 months will be political and regulatory responses to the pandemic.
+We anticipate that the forces that will shape the next 12 months will be political and regulatory responses to the pandemic and its resurgence through different variants.
 M&A-related activity will be driven by a search for stability.
 Market sentiment towards Australia remains optimistic as dealmakers recognise that while the current uncertainty is a short-term obstacle, Australia has attractive features (including legal certainty, political stability, a relative low risk compared to regional markets and dynamic industries) that remain intact even during the current pandemic.

-8 Source: Debtwire Par – 'APAC Chart of the Week: TLBs continue to outshine traditional bank loans backing Australian LBOs in 1H20' Jason Huang Jones, 9 July 2020.
+7 Source: Debtwire Par – 'APAC Chart of the Week: Traditional bank loans outpace unitranches/TLBs in PE-linked Aussie, NZ LBOs in 2020' Jason Huang Jones, 26 January 2021.